-Lake Baikal, 3 days and 2 nights
+3 days and 2 nights

 This tour is a great introduction to Lake Baikal and the city of Irkutsk.
 Lake Baikal is the largest freshwater lake in the world with an average depth of 744.4 m (2442 ft) and contains roughly 20 percent of the world's surface fresh water.
 The body of water is also known as the 'Baikal Sea' and the 'Pearl of Siberia'.
 At 1642 meters (5390 ft) Lake Baikal is the deepest, and among the clearest lakes in the world.
-At more than 25 million years old, Baikal is also the world's oldest lake.
-Baikal is home to more than 1700 species of plants and animals, two thirds of which can be found nowhere else in the world and was declared a UNESCO World Heritage Site in 1996.
+Greater than 25 million years old, Baikal is also the world's oldest lake.
+Baikal is home to more than 1700 species of plants and animals, two thirds of which can be found nowhere else in the world.
+The lake was declared a UNESCO World Heritage Site in 1996.
 It is also home to the Buryat people who follow the Tibetan Buddhist religion and reside on the eastern side of the lake rearing goat, camel, cattle and sheep.

-After lunch, you will go on a walking tour around the Listvyanka settlement: you will visit the Church of St. Nicolas the Wonderworker - the guardian angel of travelers, make a stop at a local fish marked, and go to the Baikal Ecological Museum to see the lake's flora and fauna.
+After lunch, you will go on a walking tour around the Listvyanka settlement: you will visit the Church of St. Nicolas the Wonderworker - the guardian angel of travelers, make a stop at a local fish market, and go to the Baikal Ecological Museum to see the lake's flora and fauna.

 Overnight in Listvyanka